A-ryan-Kalra/streamly-ytx/README.md

 > [!IMPORTANT]
 >
+> Each user has the <kbd>reload stream</kbd> option available in their chat room, which enables both users to connect for real-time communication.
+In case the stream doesn't load, use the above option.
+>
 > The repo contains two directories, <kbd>client</kbd> and <kbd>server</kbd>, and you can use the project by installing the npm packages in both of the respective directories.

 ---